tpov/SchoolQuiz/README.md

 In general, the timer starts if you read an unanswered question.

-# Question of the day:
+# Question of the day
 Represents the question-of-the-day that is displayed on the launch screen with the answer.
 When you start the application, as many questions are downloaded from the server - as many as you need so that there are 10 pieces, but one is displayed, the rest are displayed when there is no Internet, that is, for 10 days without the Internet you enjoy questions on the start screen.

 How many questions-days are left - is displayed on the main screen in the form of red or green squares.